malan88/malan88.github.io-src/content/intro.md

 of these tools.
 Notice I said pedigree.
 Many of these tools have such storied histories, have had so many thousands of programmers hacking away at them, some of them being lovingly reimplemented many times, that they have accreted incredible utility.
-Let me quote a bit from Neal’s extended essay:
+Let me quote a bit from Neal Stephenson’s extended essay [_In the Beginning...
+Was the Command Line_][19]:

 > The file systems of Unix machines all have the same general structure.
 On your
 > flimsy operating systems, you can create directories (folders) and give them